nedp/comp90020-uno/README.md

 The tabs will start being an interface for playing Uno; one player can play via each tab.

+To create a custom room, visit http://localhost:8080/?room=myroom where `myroom` is whatever room you would like to name your room, then when sharing the url other players will join your room.

 ## Authors

 * Rob Holt (388648)